 Help NYPL build the geospatial library of the future!
 This workshop will get you oriented with the a set of tools the

-The above image shows traced buildings on a warped map sheet from an 1854 William Perris Real Estate Atlas depicting the Wall Street section of lower Manhattan.
-By capturing this information, we can build a complete 1854 historical data set of Manhattan, observing changes in the land use and conjuring the ghostly footprints of old buildings.
+The above image shows a warped map sheet from an 1857 William Perris Real Estate Atlas depicting a section of Manhattan to the southwest of Union Square (see it in the context of the Warper).
+By stitching this to its sibling sheets from the atlas, we can build a complete 1857 historical layer of Manhattan, observing changes in the street layout and conjuring the ghostly footprints of old buildings.
 This is just step 1 in a larger integration effort, in which we can pull together archival records, newspapers, photography and other literary and historical documents that are associated with places on the map.

 There are literally thousands of maps to process — far too big a job for NYPL to do on its own.
 So we're enlisting you, our Citizen Cartographer corps, to help lay the foundations of a powerful new research tool that will benefit scholars, educators and history enthusiasts around New York and the world.